 - Decreased interest in hobbies

-If you feel that you might have a problem with alcohol or others are consistently suggesting to you that you might have a problem, then the time is now to receive help.
-Being able to admit that you need help and are willing to seek help out is the first major step to obtaining sobriety.
-This first step is usually the hardest, because of the lies you tell yourself and the effects of alcohol that impair your decision-making skills.
+Do feel that you might have a problem with alcohol?
+Are others consistently suggesting that you might have a problem?
+Now is the time to receive help.
+Being able to admit that you need help and are willing to seek help, is the first major step to obtaining sobriety.
+This first step is usually the hardest, because of the lies you tell yourself.
+The effects of alcohol impair your decision-making skills.
 All you can think about is having that next drink.
-When you finally can admit that you have a drinking problem, finding the proper treatment facility is next.
-Once you find the alcohol treatment facility that fits your or your loved one’s needs, the process of detoxification starts.
+When you can admit that you have a drinking problem, finding the proper treatment facility is next step.
+Once you find the alcohol treatment facility that fits your or your loved one’s needs and admit, the process of detoxification starts.

 Types of Treatment for Alcoholism

-Detoxification is the initial step in treating alcoholism, and it can also be the most difficult.
-Within the first few days after you quit drinking, you may experience extremely uncomfortable withdrawal symptoms.
-Because of this, the alcohol detox stage should only be completed under professional medical care.
-Treatment specialists will also be able to provide you with medication to help ease the pain.
+Detoxification is the initial step in treating alcohol dependency.
+It can be the most difficult.
+Within the first few days after you quit drinking, you may experience uncomfortable withdrawal symptoms Acute alcohol withdrawal can be life threatening.
+Be safe and detox under professional medical care.
+Treatment specialists will also be able to provide you with medication to help ease the pain and discomfort.
 This allows you to focus on getting better.
-After detox, you will be able to move forward with other forms of treatment and therapy.
+When stabilized by medical staff, you will move forward with other forms of treatment and therapy.

 An inpatient rehab facility is the most structured treatment environment for those overcoming alcoholism.
 Generally, these rehabs are geared toward treating the most severe forms of alcoholism and require individuals to remain on-site for the duration of the program – 30, 60 or 90 days.
-Treatment specialists provide around-the-clock care and will prepare you for life after rehab.
-This may include information on how to overcome triggers, the importance of sobriety maintenance programs and what to do in the event of a relapse.
+Treatment specialists provide around-the-clock care and will prepare you to reintegrate back into society.
+This may include relapse prevention or information on how to overcome triggers and the importance of sobriety maintenance programs and aftercare.

-Frequent meetings with an alcohol counselor are important for individuals to communicate and receive guidance during their recovery.
+Frequent meetings with an alcohol counselors are important for individuals to communicate and receive guidance during their recovery.
 Counseling opens a line of communication during the good times, as well as the difficult times.
 Your therapist will also be able to work with you on any underlying issues that may be triggering your drinking problems such as peers, family relationships, work or other circumstances.
-This will give you an opportunity to learn more about yourself, as well as how to keep your body healthy both inside and out.
+This will give you an opportunity to learn more about yourself, as well as how to keep your mind body and soul healthy and on the same page.

 In the United States, there are many government-issued services and resources that can help with alcoholism.
 One of the most common, the Substance Abuse and Mental Health Services Administration (SAMHSA), serves as an information hub and treatment referral service.
 Additionally, more states are focusing on affordable treatment options to make sure anyone who is in need of treatment receives help.